gsingh-0-0-1/PRASSE/README.md

 This is a work in progress, and more contributors is always better.

 The purpose of this repository is to take FFT plots and sort through them automatically without relying on humans.
-The tests were run on a 2015 MacBook Pro - specs blow:
+The tests were run on a 2015 MacBook Pro - see specs blow:

 Processor: 2.7 GHz Intel Core i5